Richardaeld/Fat_Racoon_Kitchen/README.md

 1. Navigate to **Profile** page.
 1. Click on either of previously favorited recipes in the **10 Recently Favorited Recipes** section.
 1. Check for appropriate favorite status and icon.
+1. Navigate to **Profile** page.
+1. Click on the header for **10 Recently Favorited Recipes** section.
+1. Check for appropriate recipes

 #### Document Result(s):
 1. Documentation of recipe name, screen resolution, device, and page any time content has bad UX.